mr-islam/eyecare-daemon/README.md

 Simplicity itself.

 Download both `eyecare.py` and `enums.py` and place them in the same folder.
-Set the following code to run at startup (eg. putting it in `xinit.rc` or your window manager config file):
+Set the following code to run at startup (eg. putting it in `xinit.rc` or your distro settings):

     python ~/path/to/file/eyecare.py